 MEE Optimisation projects are run in partnership with a third party vendor or systems integrator.
 The GSMA has formed a Technology Partner Group to deliver the projects globally.
 The Technology Partner Group comprises the following companies:

-The second Optimisation project completed with Warid Telecom Pakistan and Cascadiant in 2013.
-The project trialled a range of equipment on Warid’s cell sites and demonstrated significant energy savings of between 30 and 60 per cent.
+We have two MEE Optimisation project case studies available.
+One is a project completed with Warid Telecom Pakistan and Cascadiant.
+This project trialled a range of equipment on Warid’s cell sites and demonstrated significant energy savings of between 30 and 60 per cent.
 When rolled out across Warid’s network, the annual savings are expected to be more than US$ 6 million and 19,700 tonnes of carbon dioxide emissions.